Judy Clarke: Susan Smith

 In 1995, she took a leave of absence to serve as co-counsel for Susan Smith, the South Carolina woman who faced the death penalty in South Carolina Circuit Court for killing her two sons.
 Her co-counsel was David Bruck, a friend of hers from law school.

 In her opening statement, Clarke argued Smith was deeply troubled and suffering from severe depression.
-She told the jury: "This is not a case about evil.This is a case about despair and sadness."
+She told the jury: "This is not a case about evil.
+This is a case about despair and sadness."
 Clarke, however, conceded that Smith knew what she did was wrong, and it tortured her.
-Clarke pointed out the tragedies in Susan Smith's life that included being molested by her stepfather, the suicide of her father and her own suicide attempts—twice when Smith was in her teens.
+Clarke pointed out the tragedies in Smith's life that included being molested by her stepfather, the suicide of her father and her own suicide attempts—twice when Smith was in her teens.
 The defense's theory of the case was that Smith drove to the edge of the lake to kill herself and her two sons, but her body willed itself out of the car.
 The prosecution, on the other hand, believed Smith murdered her children in order to start a new life with a former lover.
 It only took the jury two and a half hours to convict her of murdering her two sons.

 Tommy Pope, the lead prosecutor in the Smith case, argued passionately in favor of sentencing Smith to death.
 But the jury ultimately voted against imposing the death penalty.
 Pope believes that Clarke was able to humanize Susan Smith and help them see that Smith was herself a victim.
 Smith was sentenced to life imprisonment with a possibility of parole after 30 years.

 After the trial, the judge was impressed by Clarke's work and increased her fee to US$83,000.
 After paying the taxes, she donated the money to a criminal defense fund.